-Danielle Ducrest headshot wearing a signature beaded pendant Danielle Ducrest grew up in Broussard, Louisiana, where Cajun culture and American culture often blend together.
+Danielle Ducrest grew up in Broussard, Louisiana, where Cajun culture and American culture often blend together.
 She thought everyone celebrated Mardi Gras until she learned the truth at age 8.
 Her childhood love of Legos – small toys used to create something bigger – eventually transitioned into her love of beads as an adult – an expensive habit that can make pricey Legos look cheap.
 Her love of writing also began young, and her interest continued into middle school and high school through stories she shared with anyone willing to read them.

 After a year back home in Louisiana, Danielle relocated to San Marcos, Texas, for her Master of Fine Arts in Creative Writing.
 She continued to submit fantasy stories to writing workshops.
 Her graduate thesis was a young adult fantasy novel about sorcerers who would lose their magical abilities as they entered adulthood.
+While in Texas, Danielle worked for three literary journals connected to Texas State University.
+She was the Webmaster for Front Porch, and she was the Book Placement Co-Manager for Southwestern American Literature and Texas Books in Review. |

 Between 2014 and 2019, Danielle wrote features for magazines, literary journals and more periodicals in Texas and Louisiana.
 Her fan fiction, published between the ages of 13 and 31, can be found online.